An ordinary geographic British telephone number consists of two parts:

 Inconsistent: East London Waste Authority.
-Councils' numbers are all correctly spaced, but the number for Recycle For Your Community's Education Officer is incorrectly spaced.
-Still incorrect on 1 July 2018.
+Councils' numbers are all correctly spaced, but the number for the Authority itself is incorrectly spaced.
+Situation as of 9 May 2021.

 These are by no means the only examples – plenty more can easily be found.
 In general, the local councils get it right, though there may be the odd mistake among them.
 Suffice it to say that, with such examples, the public get confused as to what the area code actually is.

 (The webmasters of the above sites are welcome to tell me they've fixed the problem and will find themselves being replaced by another example if they do.)

 The inexcusable are the major directories – the Yellow Pages, Thomson and even BT's Phone Book.
 All seem, or seemed, quite happy to take adverts where the number is incorrectly spaced, or even incorrectly bracketed.
 If they rejected them, it would go some way towards educating people as to the correct presentation.

 From mobiles they would need to, but from ordinary lines it is not necessary, and I would think that most people realise this.
 For those that don't, they could save time by dropping the area code, if they actually knew what it was.
 The incorrect presentation of numbers confuses people, so that they don't know this time-saving step.
 Besides, full dialling is not necessarily that helpful, as the Sheffield example showed.